ranbureand/bestiarum/_posts/en/2020-10-12-shahmaran.markdown

 ---
 layout: post

-title: Let her cure all your diseasesShahmaran
+title: Let her cure all your diseases
 subtitle: Shahmaran
 description: Shahmaran (Persian.
 Shah = king, Maran = snakes) is a very beautiful woman with a snake tail, dragon or snake body, the king of snakes.
 She lives with her snakes in an underground city and has the endless medical knowledge to cure all diseases.
 date: '2020-10-12 15:30:00'